Month in Review – Nova Scotia

 Workers’ Compensation

-Jan 20: Reminder: Nova Scotia employers have until March 31 to submit their workers’ compensation payroll reports to the WCB listing their actual numbers from 2025 and projected numbers for 2026 to avoid potential late fees, interest, and penalties.
+March 31 is the deadline for Nova Scotia employers to submit their workers’ compensation payroll reports to the WCB listing their actual numbers from 2025 and projected numbers for 2026 to avoid potential late fees, interest and penalties.

 Action Point: Look up the 2026 workers’ compensation premium rates in each part of Canada.